 A traditional loan from a lender which isn’t one of the big banks may pay off both short and long-term.
 Check the interest rates, ask how to get their best rates and consider a cosigner.

 Best for: Independent students – no need to ask Mom or Dad to cosign; and ethical borrowers – greater transparency in their banking practices and the knowledge that real people are benefiting from the credit union, not absent shareholders.
 Before you choose Alliant, make sure you compare all of the best rates at Credible.
+And remember, College Investor readers get a $200 bonus when refinancing with Credible.

 Make sure you check out our Student Loan Refinancing Tool to compare all of the different student loan lenders.